Brain tumour symptoms and diagnosis

 How a brain tumour diagnosis is made

 The bones of the skull hide brain tumours.
 You cannot feel or see them during a routine examination.
 Scans produce pictures that suggest a particular type of tumour.
-And fortunately we have lots of weaponry to diagnose brain tumours without invading the body.
-But the only reliable way to an accurate diagnosis is to examine a sample of a tumour under a microscope, so a biopsy (link to the biopsy section further down the page) will sometimes need to be done.
+But the only reliable way to an accurate diagnosis is to examine a sample of a tumour under a microscope; this is called a biopsy, so a biopsy will sometimes need to be done.
 If this type of examination is not possible, an educated assumption is made based on available test results.

 If there is a suspicion that there might be a brain tumour, then your doctor has a whole host of diagnostic weaponry, which will aid an accurate diagnosis.
 These tests determine firstly whether you have a brain tumour and then, if you do, what type of tumour.

 MRI scan – magnetic resonance imaging.
 This uses magnetic and radio waves, so no exposure to X-rays or any damaging forms of radiation.
 An MRI scan takes pictures from any direction.
-Contrast agents (usually gadolinium) can be used to delineate the lesion.
-These are usually injected into the arm during the scan.
-This has made some of our patients feel sick but this could be the thought of the injection.
-Needles are scary things.
+Contrast agents (usually gadolinium) can be used to outline the lesion.
+These are usually injected into a vein in the arm during the scan.
+Sometimes the agent can make you feel a bit sick.

 Just a word about pacemakers; you may not be able to have an MRI scan if you have a pacemaker fitted or other metal objects in your body but alternatives are offered.
 Some new pacemakers are MRI compatible though – you will need to check with your cardiologist.